 By knowing his cost of production, Joe can determine prices at which he might consider forward pricing portions of his production.
 Thus, producers must know their cost of production when hedging a commodity.
-For instance, if Sue knows her cost of production on 400-pound feeder calves is $120 per hundredweight, then she might consider forward pricing a portion of her calf crop through the futures market when the futures market price allows for her to cover her cost of production plus a profit margin.
-Producers need to determine a target profit margin, because people tend to price high at the market.
+For instance, if Sue knows her cost of production on 400-pound feeder calves is $140 per hundredweight, then she might consider forward pricing a portion of her calf crop through the futures market when the futures market price allows for her to cover her cost of production plus a profit margin.

 The costs of hedging

 Although the costs of hedging are straightforward, these expenses can become substantial over time.
 Commissions are paid to a broker for administrative costs and for operation and regulation of the futures exchange.
-These costs can range from $9 to $35 or more per order for either a buy or a sell order.
-Therefore, the total costs to enter and exit the market can range from $18 to $70 or more.
+These costs can range from a few dollars to $35 or more per contract for either a buy or a sell order.
+Therefore, the total costs to enter and exit the market can reach $70 or more per contract.

-Margin money is paid only on futures positions and not on options positions.
+Margin money is paid only on futures positions and not when purchasing options positions.
 Margin refers to earnest money placed in a brokerage account to cover potential losses.
 An initial margin is needed to start trading.
-Typically, a futures position requires the initial cost of 3 to 10 percent of the actual cost of the contract being traded (for example, a 5,000-bushel corn contract may require an initial margin of $2,363 per contract as of April 2011).
+Typically, a futures position requires the initial cost of 3 to 10 percent of the actual cost of the contract being traded (for example, a 5,000-bushel corn contract may require an initial margin of $990 per contract as of June 2020).
 The exact percentage is determined by the futures exchange.
 The maintenance margin is used to step-up the margin account to keep it at a minimum amount of equity.
-For instance, suppose the maintenance margin on the corn contract is $1,750 per contract.
-Whenever the margin account balance drops to $1,750 because of “paper” losses in the futures market, a margin call occurs, requiring that additional money be added to the account to bring the balance up to the initial margin level of $2,363.
+For instance, suppose the maintenance margin on the corn contract is $900 per contract.
+Whenever the margin account balance drops to $900 because of “paper” losses in the futures market, a margin call occurs, requiring that additional money be added to the account to bring the balance up to the initial margin level of $970.
 A margin call can occur an unlimited number of times.